awslabs/ec2-spot-workshops/content/monte-carlo-with-batch/_index.md

 ---

 {{% notice info %}}
 The estimated completion time of this lab is **90 minutes**.
-Please note that pricing the derivatives presented below can incur in costs up to **$XX**.
+Please note that pricing the derivatives presented below can incur in costs up to **$15**.
 {{% /notice %}}
 ## Overview